On this post, I will explain how to Securely Sharing Storage with NFS and Tailscale.

 A best practice these days is to only enable NFSv4 unless you really need NFSv3.
 If you use Windows OS or macosx machines as nfs-client, ensure enable NFSv3 and NFSv4 simultaneously but don't forget about the security risks of NFS with clients that can not be trusted.

-To only enable NFSv4, set the following variables in
+To enable only NFSv4, set the following variables in

-And the following in
+Next, add the following variables in

 /etc/default/nfs-kernel-server.
 Note that